Board of Review

 - An error made by the taxpayer in preparing the statement of assessable personal property under section 19.

-The July Board of Review is required to meet in compliance with Act 267 of 1976, Open Meetings Act.
-The notice for the July Board of Review meeting date and time will be posted on the Southfield City Hall message board at least one week prior to the meeting.
+The July Board of Review is required to meet in compliance with Act 267 of 1976, the Open Meetings Act.
+The notice for the July Board of Review meeting date and time will be posted on the Southfield City Hall message board at least one week before the meeting.
 An appearance before the Board is not required but is welcomed, especially for persons requesting a Poverty Exemption.
-The July Board of Review cannot hear any appeals regarding your 2024 Assessed Value.
+The July Board of Review cannot hear any appeals regarding your prior year's assessed value.
 Assessed/State Equalized Value can only be appealed before the March Board of Review.

 December Board of Review (DBOR)

 The December Board of Review is statutorily required to meet annually on the Tuesday following the second Monday in December.
 MCL 211.53b details the authorities of the December Board of Review.
-The December Board of Review's authority includes correcting qualified errors, and granting qualified agricultural exemptions, poverty exemptions and veteran exemptions.
+The December Board of Review's authority includes correcting qualified errors and granting qualified agricultural exemptions and poverty exemptions.
 Qualified errors are defined in MCL 211.53b as:

-- A clerical error relative to the correct assessment figures, the rate of taxation, or the mathematical computation relating to the assessing of taxes.
+- A clerical error relative to the correct assessment figures, the rate of taxation, or the mathematical computation relating to the assessment of taxes.

 - A mutual mistake of fact.